By: Joel Telling

 If this article has given you a sneaking feeling that your problem with conflict might be connected to unresolved issues in your past or a possible personality disorder, it’s a good idea to seek professional support.
 A well-trained counsellor or psychotherapist can create a safe and non-judgemental environment for you to get to the bottom of why you can’t handle conflict well.

 Harley Therapy connects you to professional, friendly London-based therapists who can help you deal with conflict.
 Not in the UK?
-We can also put you in touch with Skype therapists.
+We can also put you in touch with online therapists.